Bhrashtachar: Summary

-Cunning politician Purshottam (Anupam Kher) is about to contest an election, but Bhavani Dutt (Rekha) a journalist, Ashutosh Das (Mithun Chakraborty) an alcoholic police officer, and Abdul Sattar (Rajinikanth), a politician are against this move of Purshottam as they know about his criminal activities and the three join hands to bring Purshottam to justice to save the innocent people.
+Cunning politician Purshottam is about to contest an election, but Bhavani Dutt a journalist, Ashutosh Das an alcoholic police officer, and Abdul Sattar, a politician are against this move of Purshottam as they know about his criminal activities and the three join hands to bring Purshottam to justice to save the innocent people.

-But Purshottam is good enough to plot the trio's fall as Bhavani is arrested for the murder of a prostitute and Abdul Sattar is accused of rape and murder of a blind girl Gopi (Shilpa Shirodkar), while Ashutosh gets fired from the police job itself.
+But Purshottam is good enough to plot the trio's fall as Bhavani is arrested for the murder of a prostitute and Abdul Sattar is accused of rape and murder of a blind girl Gopi, while Ashutosh gets fired from the police job itself.
 The climax shows how the trio gets the punishment for Purshottam.